 Boutique and historic hotels that make the trip feel more personal

-- character in the room and common areas,
+• character in the room and common areas,

-- design details you notice without trying,
+• design details that register without trying,

 Here are two ways to think about this category: